FIWARE-Ops/docs.TourGuide/doc/publishing-open-data-in-fiware/how-to-publish-context-information-as-open-data-in-ckan.md

-Publishing and consuming open data is a cornerstone for the development of applications and the creation of an innovation ecosystem.
-Through the mechanisms described in the section [Development of context-aware applications](/development-context-aware-applications/development-context-aware-applications/), the Context Broker can be used to publish and consume context information.
+Through the mechanisms described in the section [Development of context-aware applications](/development-context-aware-applications/introduction/), the Context Broker can be used to publish and consume context information.
 In particular, this information can be indeed open data and consumed through the queries and subscriptions APIs (NGSI10).
 This way,